Will A Tattoo Artist Design A Tattoo For Me?

 Booking Your Appointment

 Once you’ve given your artist’s design the final stamp of approval, you can book your appointment.
 Many artists require a deposit when dealing with custom designs.
-After all, it takes them no small amount of time and effort to draw up a tattoo either by hand or digitally.
+After all, it can take a substantial amount of time and effort to draw up a tattoo either by hand or digitally.

 While some tattoo enthusiasts might know what they want for their next piece, plenty of people rely on their artists to help them come up with the perfect design.
 Most artists are happy for the chance to express themselves freely.